GGD6 (Azithromycin monohydrate 250 mg)

-Pill imprint GGD6 has been identified as Azithromycin 250 mg.
+Pill imprint GGD6 has been identified as Azithromycin monohydrate 250 mg.

-Azithromycin is used in the treatment of chlamydia infection; bronchitis; sinusitis; bacterial infection; pneumonia (and more), and belongs to the drug class macrolides.
+Azithromycin is used in the treatment of bronchitis; chlamydia infection; bacterial infection; sinusitis; std prophylaxis (and more), and belongs to the drug class macrolides.
 There is no proven risk in humans during pregnancy.
 Azithromycin 250 mg is not subject to the Controlled Substances Act.

 See also related documents.